BCG Empower: How to Get In (Step-by-Step Guide)

 • Tell me about a time when you failed

-• Describe a problem that you solved using data
+• Describe a problem you solved using data

 • Tell me about a time when you resolved conflict while working on a team